jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 For funsies, I like to call the software drummer _Siri_ and pretend we play in a band together. _She's down to jam literally anytime and she never misses a beat._

 Here are the tracks for the very first American Food song, called _False Starts_.
 It's an east coast style punk song that has a main singer and some backup vocals.
 Notice that the music is kind of like discrete chunks of music, like a riff played a few times.
-This lets me easily rearrange a song's structure, expanding or adding parts as I have ideas, eg. musical legos.
+This lets me easily rearrange a song's structure, expanding or adding parts as I have ideas, kinda like musical legos.

 ![False Starts](false-starts.jpg)

 Singing is the top track, with backup vocals directly underneath.
-Then the instruments start, and they arranged using the demo pattern I described above.
+Then the instruments start, and they are arranged using the demo pattern I described above.

 This song was written during a time when I was trying to make as much material as I could, to create data that I would then use to learn Logic.
 The lyrics are silly, the guitars are _very_ 90's pop punk, and Siri totally rips on the drums.